OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

     This configuration change is needed to prevent pods from being scheduled on control plane machines.

-10. Install the YAML files to apply the TF configuration:
+10. Install the YAML files to apply the OpenSDN configuration:

     Configure the YAML file for your environment, paying particular attention to the registry, container tag, cluster name, and domain fields.

-    The container tag for any R2011 and R2011.L release can be retrieved from `README Access to Contrail Registry
+    The container tag for any R2011 and R2011.L release can be retrieved from `README Access to OpenSDN Registry
     20XX <https://www.juniper.net/documentation/en_US/contrail20/information-products/topic-collections/release-notes/readme-contrail-20.pdf>`__  .

     ::